Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 ## Follow these steps to practice the above commands -
 0. You will need Bash open.
 Open the Git Bash (see above)
 1. To create a local branch type "git branch branchname" where branchname is the name of the branch.
-The formate of the name should be
+The format of the name should be
 "implement/feature" or "fix/BugName"
 2. To push your branch to remote (create a remote branch) , type "git push origin branchname" (where branchname is the name of the branch)
 You will need a remote branch so other people can see what feature you are working on.
 You also need it for pull requests, when you wish